 Chronic inflammation: Are the eyes tired and red looking for several times in a row?
 This is among those first warning signs of glaucoma and needs to be looked into by your physician.

 Severe and sudden eye pain from the blue: This is a critical warning sign of an acute attack of glaucoma, and requires urgent treatment.

 Glaucoma can occur to anybody, although it often strikes older persons due to greater risk as people age.
 It is important to understand that early detection provides the best likelihood of avoiding blindness and that everyone is able to get this disorder.

 Have bad eyesight, particularly in the event you have extreme nearsightedness or an extremely thin cornea.

 Have hypertension or extremely low blood pressure.

 Have had an eye injury in the past.

-Are of African American, Hispanic, Asian, Inuit, Irish, Russian or Scandinavian descent.
+Are of African American, Hispanic or Asian descent.

 Are over age 40, and especially if you’re over age 60.